Black Bounces with multiple throats and anti-throats: Introduction

-Another type of regular solution was proposed by Simpson and Visser \cite{Simpson:2018tsi}.
-Similar the Bardeen's case, this solution has a parameter with no physical interpretation.
-This parameter modifies the structure of the solution in such a way that there is an area that has a nonzero minimum \cite{Simpson:2021vxo}.
+Simpson and Visser proposed another type of regular solution \cite{Simpson:2018tsi}.
+Like Bardeen's case, this solution has a parameter with no physical interpretation.
+This parameter modifies the structure of the solution in such a way that there is an area with a nonzero minimum \cite{Simpson:2021vxo}.
 This minimum represents a throat \cite{Simpson:2018tsi}.
 Depending on the parameter's value, we can have a black hole, a regular black hole, or a wormhole \cite{Simpson:2018tsi}.
+This characteristic of having a throat inside the event horizon and the possibility of the solution transiting between a regular black hole and a wormhole is what defines a black-bounce.
 Recently, new works have emerged to understand the content of matter that forms this type of solution.
 In these works, the Simpson-Visser element is obtained when considering the presence of nonlinear electrodynamics with a phantom scalar field \cite{Bronnikov:2021uta, Canate:2022gpy}.
 Other works analyzed the solution properties such as geodesics, absorption, shadows, quasi-normal modes, and others \cite{Simpson:2019cer, Lobo:2020kxn, Tsukamoto:2021caq, Olmo:2021piq, Guerrero:2022qkh, Yang:2021cvh, Lima:2020auu, Lima:2021las}.

-In addition to the Simpson-Visser solution, there are others black bounce solutions.
-In \cite{Huang:2019arj}, Huang and Yang find a black bounce solution using a phantom scalar field coupled with a linear electrodynamics.
-In \cite{Lobo:2020ffi}, Lobo and collaborators proposed several black bounce models.
-Some of these novel black bounce solutions present interesting characteristics as more than one photon orbit \cite{Tsukamoto:2021caq}.
-The presence of extra photon rings generates modifications in the black bounce shadow \cite{Olmo:2021piq,Guerrero:2022qkh}.
+In addition to the Simpson-Visser solution, there are other black-bounce solutions.
+In \cite{Huang:2019arj}, Huang and Yang find a black-bounce solution using a phantom scalar field coupled with linear electrodynamics.
+In \cite{Lobo:2020ffi}, Lobo and collaborators proposed several black-bounce models.
+Some of these novel black-bounce solutions present interesting characteristics as more than one photon orbit \cite{Tsukamoto:2021caq}.
+Extra photon rings generate modifications in the black-bounce shadow \cite{Olmo:2021piq, Guerrero:2022qkh}.
 These solutions also present gravitational waves echos \cite{Yang:2021cvh}.